The following article uses options that are available starting with the Professional edition and project type.

 After adding the custom action, in its "Custom Action Properties" page, the Service name field should be set to the name of the service you want to stop.

-Stopping a service may require Administrator privileges.
+Stopping or starting a service may require Administrator privileges.
 In this case, the custom action should be configured to Run under the LocalSystem account with full privileges(no impersonation), When the system is being modified (deferred).
 Since deferred custom actions can only run after "Preparing" action group, your custom action should be scheduled accordingly.